brynnjocelyn/brynnjocelyn/README.md

 - 👋 Hi, I’m @brynnjocelyn
 - 👀 I’m interested in making impactful applications that really matter to niche groups of people.
 - 🌱 I’m currently learning google maps api for Angular
-- 💞️ I’m looking to collaborate on LGBT focused applications
 - 📫 How to reach me [on twitter here](https://twitter.com/BlackGirlCoding)

 <!---